egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 # Zigbee Coordinator Firmware for Ebyte E72-2G4M20S1E module (cc2652p chip)

 ## Warning!!!
+Firmware 20210901 have some bugs in SDK, so recommended firmware is 20210319.

+## Warning!!!
 Because of zigbee2mqtt 1.21 have broken LED support, see fixing details below.

 ## Firmware description